-A flash write can be performed by the user via either the JTAG or PCIe modes.
+A flash write can be performed via either the JTAG or PCIe modes.
 The PCIe or JTAG port can access the data and command registers using an indirect addressing mode.

 The following table describes the different combinations of the flash device configurations and modes supported in the Speedster7t FPGA.